envi/envi.github.io/docs/index.md

 **v.
 5.7.3**

 A new [Requisition Item](RequisitionItems.md#partially-update-the-specified-requisition-item) endpoint has been implemented.
-Thus, you can partially update the details of the Requisition Line Item specified by Requisition Item ID.
+Thus, you can partially update the details of the Requisition Line Item specified by the Requisition Item ID.

 WebHook is enabled within Envi.
 The WebHook subscription configuration allows you to get notifications regarding affected entities of selected types.